pdmosses/metaborg.github.io/docs/references/stratego/modules.md

 A Stratego is a file with the extension `.str2` for Stratego 2.
 Modules for the Stratego 1 version of the language have extension `.str`.
 The file extension does not feature in the module names used in the language.

-Consider the following example of a module header:
+The following is example module header:

 ```stratego
 module compilation/translation